Data sources

 Certain types of work-related injury are not reportable under RIDDOR, hence excluded from these figures.
 Exclusions include most fatalities and injuries to the armed forces, and most injuries from work-related road collisions.

-Key changes to the reporting system and legal requirements have occurred in recent years, with some impact on the resulting statistics (further detail on RIDDOR notification is also available):
+Key changes to the reporting system and legal requirements have occurred in previous years, with some impact on the resulting statistics (further detail on RIDDOR notification is also available via the National Archives):

 • October 2013: legislative changes were introduced to simplify the reporting of workplace injuries.
 One key change was the introduction of 'specified injuries', which replaced the previous 'major injury' category.